egordm/boosters/design/ROADMAP.md

 - [ ] Fallback for non-SIMD platforms
 - [ ] Benchmark: target 2-4x improvement on batch prediction

-**Theory**: With ArrayTreeLayout, all rows at the same tree level can be processed together.
+**Theory**: With UnrolledTreeLayout, all rows at the same tree level can be processed together.
 SIMD lets us compare 4-8 thresholds simultaneously and compute the next node index for all rows in one instruction.